BlobbyFischer/comm-flip/README.md

       x15/  # search results from method denoted by x of rank 15 y14/  # search results from method denoted by y of rank 14
   ```
+  Note that the only tensors included in the repo are example1 and example2 which are the `<2,2,2>` and `<3,3,3>` matrix multiplication tensors.
 ### Python Scripts

 - `down.py`